-To accommodate testing demand and provide testing in the future, NDHHS is working with several partners to identify additional traditional and non-traditional testing sites.
+To accommodate testing demand and provide testing in the future, NDHHS is working with several partners to identify additional traditional and non-traditional testing sites (e.g. hospitals, pharmacies, clinics, churches, mobile testing sites, housing authorities, etc.).
 To ensure our existing health care infrastructure is utilized to provide continuous testing, NDHHS is working with professional associations, health care facilities and providers in addition to the LHDs on a weekly basis to ensure that these systems are continued to be used even with our large scale testing sites.
 The existing infrastructure and medical providers, are a stable and trusted source of information, health care in their communities, and are key to ensure that vulnerable populations are reached.
+Furthermore, in order to ensure that our atrisk populations have access and an ease of access to testing NDHHS and LHDs have been working with local housing authority, churches, providers, community/cultural centers, shelters, schools, LTC, FQHCs, and medical staffing to provide testing sites that are easy for individuals to access and meet timing needs.

-Through our work with the ANG and LHDs, we are reaching out to local health care facilities including clinics, hospitals, FQHCs, and long-term care facilities to secure agreements for permanent high-throughput testing sites.
+Through our work with the ANG and LHDs, we are reaching out to local health care facilities including clinics, hospitals, pharmacies, FQHCs, long-term care facilities, and medical staffing (additional mobile sites) to secure agreements for permanent high-throughput testing sites.
 Conversations have begun with several entities through our partnerships with LHDs with a goal of solidifying initial sites by the end of July.
+At this time Nebraska has contracts with more than 30 partners to provide regular, at minimum, weekly testing throughout the state to also include areas with highly vulnerable populations.
 Additionally, the ANG is providing training to these facilities on protocols, methods, logistics, and procedures to ensure that these facilities can utilize the methods used by the ANG to ensure efficient testing of large numbers of individuals (in some cases up to 600 individuals tested at one site in one day).
 NDHHS has also begun conversations with the Nebraska Pharmacists Association to onboard pharmacy testing locations throughout the state.
 In Nebraska, there are approximately 500 community pharmacy locations and this network of pharmacies would provide a valuable trusted location for individuals to receive testing throughout the state including our rural/frontier counties.
 Finally, if needed, the ANG would be an option to provide additional support if there is a facility or large community outbreak that requires a "strike team" to provide surge support.
+To round out our capacity and to ensure that we are able to provide quick testing access in the event of multiple outbreaks around the state, Nebraska is working with our partners to stand up "strike teams" to provide additional support when the ANG is not able to or has met capacity in the event of a community, large employer, long-term care facility or other emergent need.